Domain Authority & SEO: Everything You Need To Know

 How to Check Domain Authority Score?

-To assess your site’s Domain Authority, you can check out the free Link Explorer tool from Moz, or the Website Authority Checker from Ahrefs.
+To assess your site’s Domain Authority, you can use the free Link Explorer tool from Moz or the Website Authority Checker from Ahrefs.

 Ahrefs Domain Authority Checker